TikTok may push potentially harmful content to teens within minutes, study finds | KRDO

 This isn’t the first time social media algorithms have been tested.
 In October 2021, US Sen. Richard Blumenthal’s staff registered an Instagram account as a 13-year-old girl and proceeded to follow some dieting and pro-eating disorder accounts (the latter of which are supposed to be banned by Instagram).
 Instagram’s algorithm soon began almost exclusively recommending the young teenage account should follow more and more extreme dieting accounts, the senator told CNN at the time.

-(After CNN sent a sample from this list of five accounts to Instagram for comment, the company removed them, saying they all broke TikTok's policies against encouraging eating disorders.)
+(After CNN sent a sample from this list of five accounts to Instagram for comment, the company removed them, saying they all broke Instagram’s policies against encouraging eating disorders.)

 TikTok said it does not allow content depicting, promoting, normalizing, or glorifying activities that could lead to suicide or self-harm.
 Of the videos removed for violating its policies on suicide and self-harm content from April to June of this year, 93.4% were removed at zero views, 91.5% were removed within 24 hours of being posted and 97.1% were removed before any reports, according to the company.